Stephen Gillett: Symantec

-Gillett joined the board of directors for Symantec in 2011, and was a member of the audit committee.
-In 2012, Gillett also joined Symantec as its chief operating officer.
+Gillett joined the Board of Directors for Symantec in 2011, and was a member of the audit committee.
+In 2012, Gillett also joined Symantec as its Chief Operating Officer.
 Gillett worked on the divestiture of the Veritas business, which concluded in 2015.
 Gillett departed the company as result of the COO position being retired after the company split.
 Symantec said Gillett would remain with the company in a non-executive role during a transitional period in 2015.

 Alphabet and Google

 In 2015 Gillett joined Google as an executive in residence at Google Ventures (now GV), where he still maintains an active advisory role.
 Gillett transferred in 2016 to Google X (now X), the moonshot factory.
 He was CEO of Chronicle, the Alphabet CyberSecurity company, born out of X, the moonshot factory which was acquired into Google Cloud.
-He is currently the CEO of Verily Life Sciences, the Alphabet healthcare company.
+He is currently the Chairman and CEO of Verily Life Sciences, the Alphabet health tech company headquartered in Dallas, Texas.